VidCruiter Logo

 *Consult with your doctor if you have concerns before beginning any exercise program.

-Going for a walk outside is especially effective in reducing pre-interview nerves because, in addition to exercise, you can get fresh air and your daily dose of vitamin D, too.
+Why?
+In addition to exercise, you can get fresh air and your daily dose of vitamin D, which lifts your mood.
 Depending on the weather and where you live, a nature hike can do wonders to help clear your head and pacify negative emotions.
-Just make sure you leave enough time to look presentable for your interview after you’ve exercised.
+Just make sure you leave enough time to look presentable for your interview afterward.

 Eat a Balanced Diet